Nicolai L. Volodos: Stent graft project

-In 1987, Volodos and colleagues published their comprehensive work, which included detailed description of the principles Volodos' stent graft systems and their components were developed and built on, along with series of real clinical cases.
+In 1987, Volodos and colleagues published their work, describing the principles Volodos' stent graft systems and their components were developed and built on, along with a series of real clinical cases.

-The latest period of Volodos' stent graft project has been described only briefly, and only in Russian.

 In 1989, he and his colleagues represented their own set for stent grafting at the Exhibition of Achievements of National Economy (EANE) of the USSR (EANE in Moscow) and UkrSSR (EANE in Kyiv).
-Since that time, Volodos made substantial efforts to produce his endovascular devices as serial products.
-During the early 2000s, Volodos developed new advanced stent graft systems, including the new Z-stent made of Nitinol, and received the full package of official permissions for their manufacture and clinical application in Ukraine.
+During the early 2000s, Volodos developed new advanced stent graft systems, including the new Z-stent made of Nitinol.
 It was manufactured at a Ukrainian industrial facility.
 In 2010, the first Ukrainian serial stent graft system was successfully used in clinic by Volodos' colleagues in Kyiv to treat a patient with AAA.
-Unfortunately, that period in the history of Ukraine can be described as long-term political instability and serious stagnation of the national economy.
-Limited domestic production options dampened the ability to produce world class medical devices in the country and restricted advancement into international markets.
-These factors did not allow the Ukrainian stent graft project to come to fruition.

-Many talented scientists, physicians, and engineers to whom Volodos was forever grateful contributed to his stent graft program.
-However, from its very beginning to the end, Volodos was the undoubted leader.
-He alone developed the concept of his stent grafts and many of the basic principles of the construction of the delivery systems.
-Drawing on his extensive personal experience and outstanding practical skills, he could develop protocols for the surgical procedures that had never existed before.
-He personally planned different stages of the project and took active part in their realization.
-In many situations, Volodos was able to take full personal responsibility for all decisions made and their consequences.